Proudly serving Evans, CO, and surrounding communities

-Complete lube service sounds simple, but there's some pretty important things to know about preventing oil sludge.
-Sludge clogs up oil passages and keeps oil from getting to some areas of the engine, causing parts to wear out prematurely - which means expensive engine repairs.
-That's why you need to change the oil and oil filter on schedule - to get the old oil out before it turns to sludge.
+Complete lube service sounds simple, but there are some pretty important things to know about preventing oil sludge.
+Sludge clogs up oil passages and keeps oil from getting to some areas of the engine, causing parts to wear out prematurely – which means expensive engine repairs.
+That’s why you need to change the oil and oil filter on schedule – to get the old oil out before it turns into sludge.
 Your manufacturer will have a recommendation for how many miles you can go between oil changes.
 They also usually have a number of months between recommended oil changes.
-That's because the detergents and other additives in the oil break down over time.
+That’s because the detergents and other additives in the oil break down over time.

-Your owner's manual will have a recommendation for time and mileage, but you need to remember that it's based on using the recommended weight of oil.
+Your owner’s manual will have a recommendation for time and mileage, but you need to remember that it’s based on using the recommended weight of oil.
 If your vehicle came from the factory with synthetic oil, the recommended intervals assume you continue to use synthetic.
 How you drive can have a big effect as well.
-Most owner's manuals will have a list of driving conditions that are harder on your vehicle.
-Things like stop and go driving, short trips, driving in very hot or very cold weather, heavy loads and towing, etc. If some of your driving fits this, you may need to change your oil and do other maintenance on a shorter schedule.
+Most owner’s manuals will have a list of driving conditions that are harder on your vehicle.
+Things like stop-and-go driving, short trips, driving in very hot or very cold weather, heavy loads and towing, etc. If some of your driving fits this, you may need to change your oil and do other maintenance on a shorter schedule.
 Some vehicles have an oil life calculator that takes all of these factors into account and tells you when you should change your oil.
 Otherwise, when we do your Complete Lube Service, we can recommend the correct service interval due to your specific driving needs.

 Most service intervals are usually for roughly 3,000 miles and use a standard oil filter.
 If your service interval is premium, such as 5,000 / 7,500 / 10,000, you will need to upgrade to a premium filter.
 Finally, if any of the steering or suspension parts can be lubed, your Certified ASE Master Technician will take care of that during your Complete Lube Service.